abhackerofficial/Termux-ui/README.md

 Termux-ui

-A fork from oh-my-termux.
+A tool from oh-my-termux.
 It makes the app more colorful.

 Termux-ui implements oh-my-zsh and zsh-syntax-highlighting on your Termux app, as well as some color schemes (most are from Gogh), and some Powerline fonts (ported from powerline/fonts).
 Default set is agnoster for oh-my-zsh, Tango for color scheme, and Ubuntu font.